Dave Savage

 David Savage (born 30 July 1973) is an Irish former professional footballer who last played for Southern League Premier Division side Oxford City as a midfielder.

+Career

 Savage left Oxford United after being their Player of the Year to reunite with manager Ian Atkins at Bristol Rovers.
 He enjoyed a reasonably good spell of two years at Rovers before moving back North for family reasons.

 He earned 5 caps playing for his country.